mikeheddes/guided-stochastic-exploration/README.md

-# Always-Sparse Training with Guided Stochastic Exploration
+# Always-Sparse Training by Growing Connections with Guided Stochastic Exploration

 The required dependiencies are listed in `requirements.txt`.